3 ideas for improving self-care

 1. Be mindful

-What do the terms “be mindful” or “practice mindfulness” really mean?
+What do the terms “be mindful” or “practise mindfulness” really mean?
 In its simplest form, being mindful is about focusing your attention on the present moment.

 Mindfulness is about making space for reflection, which plays an important role in learning.
 Life is busy with little time to pause, gather thoughts, or reflect.
 Yet we can’t lose sight of the importance of personal reflection.

-“People who take time to practice mindfulness are more likely to achieve personal and learning goals.”
+“People who take time to practise mindfulness are more likely to achieve personal and learning goals.”

 If you have a learning goal, AU can help you achieve it.
 Visit our counselling page to access related resources.
 You can also schedule an appointment with an AU counsellor to discuss your academic goal and how to successfully achieve your goal.

 2. Be kind (to yourself and others)